What are Accounting Transactions?

 1. Business transactions

-They happen every day that keep the business running such as sales and purchases, rent for office space, advertisements, bills, and others.
+These are everyday transactions that keep the business running, such as sales and purchases, rent for office space, advertisements, and other expenses.

 2. Non-business transactions

 These are transactions that don’t involve a sale or purchase but may involve donations and social responsibility.